Architrave and Skirting Board Cost

 A similar process is applied when removing existing skirting boards.
 However, skirting boards tend to be much thicker than architrave, usually with more substantial fixings that need to be removed.

-In this case, your carpenter may repeat the process, using a crowbar instead of a chisel.
 Once the area is clean and free of any debris or excess material, your carpenter can begin the process of installing your new interior mouldings.

 Your carpenter will measure, cut and mitre the required pieces of skirting and architrave accordingly when installing them.
-Typically, either a mitre saw, or a coping saw will be used to cut the mouldings accurately.
+Typically, either a mitre saw or a coping saw will be used to cut the mouldings accurately.
 A specific type of instant adhesive is a popular method when installing interior mouldings.

 Your carpenter may use a combination of adhesive with a nail gun to fit your skirting and architrave in place.
 This will depend on your tradesperson's preferred style and method of installation, so always be sure to discuss this when hiring a professional.

-Once the new skirting and architrave have been installed, your carpenter will likely finish the project off by applying decorators caulk to seal any edges and joints between the mouldings to achieve a seamless finish.
+Once the new skirting and architrave have been installed, your carpenter will likely finish the project off by applying decorators' caulk to seal any edges and joints between the mouldings to achieve a seamless finish.

-For a medium-sized, square shape room, the process of replacing skirting and architrave should take no longer than 1-2 days to complete.
-You may find that your carpenter will spend one day removing the existing mouldings, returning on a second day to re-install them.
+You may find that your carpenter will spend one day removing the existing mouldings, returning on a second day to reinstall them.
 Again, this will depend on the carpenter you hire and their preferred method of working.

 DIY Skirting and Architrave Replacement

-Because fitting skirting boards and architrave is a relatively straightforward process, you may feel you know how to fit skirting boards efficiently.
+As fitting skirting boards and architrave is a relatively straightforward process, you may feel you know how to fit skirting boards efficiently.
 However, as with any home improvement project, there are risks that you should be aware of when attempting to carry out the work yourself.

 To achieve a professional, high-quality finish to your interior mouldings, you will need to equip yourself with the proper tools and materials.
 Power tools can be hazardous if mishandled or used by someone inexperienced.
 Not only does this put your health at risk, but you also face imposing damage to your property.